borntyping/deployment/README.md

 Ansible sets up everything possible automatically, but there are still some things that must be done manually on a new workstation:

-- Finish the proprietary [Dropbox] install by starting the client.
+- Set keyboard shortcuts (workspace switching, terminal).
 - Register Sublime Text and install [Package Control].
-- Set keyboard shortcuts (workspace switching).
-- Setup a [Whatsapp Web] client using Chrome.
-- Login to [Firefox Sync], [Steam] and [Dropbox].
+- Start the Dropbox client to run the proprietary installer.

+Afterwards, you should login to various applications:

+- Dropbox
+- Firefox (first Sync, then LastPass)
+- Slack
+- Steam

 There are also some things this repository doesn't do yet:

 - Install [Rust] and development tools (rustfmt, racer).
 - Install Chrome.
+- Setup a Whatsapp Web client using Chrome.
+- Configure the Slack repository.
+- Configure startup applications.
+- Hide desktop icons.

 Development
 -----------